-Figure 3-2 Connecting a Ceramic Resonator
+Figure 3-3 Connecting a Ceramic Resonator

-The OCCS_COHL bit must be set to 0 when a crystal resonator is used.
+Note: The OCCS_COHL bit must be set to 0 when a ceramic resonator is used.
 The reset condition on the OCCS_COHL bit is 0.
 Please see the COHL bit in the Oscillator Control (OSCTL) register, discussed in the 56F8300 Peripheral User Manual.